meetzaveri/snippet-manager/README.md

 Switch to server directory, and run `npm install` and then to start server `nodemon index.js`.

 # Want to contribute
-Switch to `development` branch and
+Switch to `development` branch and start off.
+Send direct PRs.